J. F. Trey Smith

 Smith served as a 2014-15 Albert Einstein Distinguished Educator Fellow on Capitol Hill in Washington, DC.
-As a member of Senator Gillibrand’s (NY) legislative team, he helped secure bipartisan amendments to the Every Student Succeeds Act of 2016 related to engineering and computer science education, career and technical education, and teacher professional development.
+As a legislative fellow in the Senate, he helped secure bipartisan amendments to the Every Student Succeeds Act of 2016 related to engineering and computer science education, career and technical education, and teacher professional development.
 The following year, the Library of Congress selected Smith to be its first-ever Science Teacher-in-Residence.
 In his role at the Library he explored teaching and learning with historical primary sources in science and engineering classrooms.

 Smith previously taught science, social studies, and engineering in Philadelphia public schools for seven years.
 In addition, he taught secondary science education methods and foundations in education courses at the University of Pennsylvania Graduate School of Education in the Urban Teacher Master's & Certification Program.
 Smith continues to partner with educators in Philadelphia through his work with the Philadelphia Writing Project.
 He is currently co-leading a $20,000 grant from the Library of Congress to build capacity within the Philadelphia Writing Project to support student writing, inquiry, and reflection across disciplines through teaching with primary sources.